dlcl-ingenio/dlcl-ingenio.github.io/_posts/2022/2022-05-12-copper_hands.md

 Tried to shepherd out of incompetence <br />
 Sometimes with an electric prod <br />
 I could still see  <br />
-The hands, the thighs, the breasts, the belly, Even the graying groin, Always the same. <br />
+The hands, the thighs, the breasts, the <br />
+belly, Even the graying groin, Always the <br />
+same. <br />
 Always here.